roachlong/column-level-encryption/README.md

 The data layer can use that CTE to provide each row the correct key for AES decryption, transparently to the rest of your application.

-For more information on environment setup and the steps required to build and run the demonstration please visit our [wiki pages](https://github.com/roachlong/column-level-encryption/wiki)
+For more information on environment setup and the steps required to build and run the demonstration please see our [wiki pages](https://github.com/roachlong/column-level-encryption/wiki)